apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 The following HTTP request parameters MAY be specified to /validate.
 They are case sensitive and MUST all be handled by /validate.

--   service [REQUIRED] - the identifier of the service for which the ticket was issued, as discussed in Section 2.2.1.
+-   service \[REQUIRED\] - the identifier of the service for which the ticket was issued, as discussed in Section 2.2.1.
+    As a HTTP request parameter, the "service" value MUST be URL-encoded as described in Section 2.2 of RFC 1738 [[4](<#4>)].

--   ticket [REQUIRED] - the service ticket issued by /login.
+-   ticket \[REQUIRED\] - the service ticket issued by /login.
 Service tickets are described in Section 3.1.

--   renew [OPTIONAL] - if this parameter is set, ticket validation will only succeed if the service ticket was issued from the presentation of the user's primary credentials.
+-   renew \[OPTIONAL\] - if this parameter is set, ticket validation will only succeed if the service ticket was issued from the presentation of the user's primary credentials.
 It will fail if the ticket was issued from a single sign-on session.